NOT TO MISS AT CAMDEN YARDS

 In the green padding of the right-field corner wall, you’ll see a small window.
 Orioles head groundskeeper Nicole Sherry’s office is on the other side.
 One of her jobs is to monitor the weather, and the window and its location are relics of the pre-Internet era stadium design, which allowed her predecessors to see storms moving in from the west first-hand.
 Today, Sherry first uses radar apps.

 Ticket-holding kids, ages 4-14, can run the bases after Sunday afternoon games, one of several kid-friendly features at Camden Yards.
 The playground on the right field concourse near Gate C is another.
 So is the Oriole Bird roaming about and goofing off, of course.
-Adults like us love the feathered mascot, too.
+Same with live hot-dog races by the characters Ketchup, Mustard, and Relish, which will also happen during Sunday home games (and on 26 dates in all).
+Adults like us love that, too.